DigitalCoreNZ/hashnode/cm232j1bv000f09i87q3hdvie.md

 ---

-# What is DaVinci Resolve?
+# What is DaVinci Resolve Studio?

-DaVinci Resolve is a video editing, colour grading and correction, visual effects, motion graphics, and audio post-production application for macOS, Windows, and Linux.
+DaVinci Resolve Studio is a paid video editing, colour grading and correction, visual effects, motion graphics, and audio post-production application for macOS, Windows, and Linux.
 It was originally developed by da Vinci Systems as da Vinci Resolve.
 Then in 2009, when da Vinci Systems was acquired by Blackmagic Design, the application was rebranded as DaVinci Resolve.

 [https://www.blackmagicdesign.com/](https://www.blackmagicdesign.com/%E2%86%97)***↗.***

-## Downloading DaVinci Resolve.
+## Downloading DaVinci Resolve Studio.

 * I download the latest copy of DaVinci Resolve 19 Studio: